Pomax/use-models-for-data/docs/README.md

 Do note, of course, that default values are not saved to file, which also means that any subtrees consisting purely of default value leaves (or further subtrees) will not show up during a data migration, unless you made sure to copy data over using migration hooks.

-### Remember to run version control on your data directory.
+### Remember to run version control on your data directory

 And on a final note, while you should of course never (well okay, _almost_ never) include your data directory in your project's version-control-managed set of paths, you _should_ make sure to initialise your data directory for local-only version control, because being able to say "wow that migration went all kinds of wrong, let me just reset the dir to what it was before I ran the migration" is the kind of peace of mind you owe to yourself.